bleutzinn/grav-plugin-editable-contenttools/README.md

 The `git-sync-mode` setting defaults to `foreground` where the plugin halts until the synchronisation is finished before control is handed back to the user.
 When set to `background` the sync is unobtrusive to the user.

-> Note: the working of background syncing on Linux systems is not guaranteed to work and has currently not been tested on a Windows server.
+> Note: background syncing on Linux systems is not guaranteed to work and has currently not been tested on a Windows server.
+Feedback is welcome!

 <a name="limitedusecase"></a>